Finally I’ve been able to complete this three chair bench. Sometimes life just gets in the way, doesn’t it?

 Notice how all the backs have that stupid angle to them !!!

-I used a wide 1×8 for the back board, and three 1×4’s for the other three boards to make up the complete seat.
+A wide 1×8 was used for the back board, and three 1×4’s for the other three boards to make up the complete seat.
 It’s not notched very well, but I was hoping after I painted it all, everything would be okay.

 ps see the fence in the background?
 It is NO LONGER there!
 More to come on that in the next couple of weeks.